usnistgov/intelligibility/README.md

 - 1 computer able to run Python 3.6 or newer
 - 1 audio interface
 - 2 communications devices for testing
-- QoE box for connecting radios to
+- QoE hardware
-- cables to connect test devices to QoE box
+- cables to connect test devices to QoE hardware
-- Audio cables to connect QoE box to audio interface
+- Audio cables to connect QoE hardware to audio interface

 # RUNNING MEASUREMENT SOFTWARE